chtefi/scrum-daily/README.md

 - [x] don't display week-ends
 - [x] ability to rename a task
 - [x] create day even on empty days

+Less important :

+- [ ] ability to have subtasks?
+- [ ] create a distinct repo for EditableText
+- [ ] add an export function (json? txt? doc?)
+- [ ] have some kind of different views? pluggable
+- [ ] offline?